The sphericity of the Phan geometries of type Bn and Cn and the Phan-type theorem of type F4

 The aim of this section is to show that generalized Phan geometries arise quite naturally from flip-flop systems.
 Although it is possible to develop this theory over arbitrary fields, in view of our applications we will concentrate on flip-flop systems over finite fields of square order.
 This restriction allows us to take some shortcuts that would otherwise not be possible.

 The setting is as follows.
-Let $q$ be a prime power, let $\Delta = (\Delta_+,\Delta_-,\delta_*)$ be a Moufang twin building arising from a group with an $\field_{q^2}$-locally split root group datum considered as a vertex-colored simplicial complex, and let $(W,S)$ be the type of $\Delta$, i.e., the associated Coxeter system.
-We say that $\Delta$ is {\em defined over $\field_{q^2}$}.
+Let $q$ be a prime power, let $\Delta = (\Delta_+,\Delta_-,\delta_*)$ be a Moufang twin building regarded as a vertex-colored simplicial complex.
+Let $(W,S)$ be the type of $\Delta$, i.e., the associated Coxeter system.
+We assume that $\Delta$ arises from a group with an $\field_{q^2}$-locally split root group datum (see \cite{caprem09} and \cite[Chapter~8]{abrbro}) and say that $\Delta$ is \emph{defined over $\field_{q^2}$}.